timothyhull/breadpool-champs-app/docs/index.md

 === "Hope"

-    - I've loved competitive athletics my whole life.
+    I've loved competitive athletics my whole life.
 I lost the ability to compete

-TODO - I train to officiate like a competitor, like I have to be the best, like good is the enemy of great.
+    Todo - I train to officiate like a competitor, like I have to be the best, like good is the enemy of great.

 ---

 ## My Officiating Background

-=== info "Non-Derby Officiating"
+=== "Non-Derby Officiating"

     I am newer to officiating for roller derby, although I am not new to officiating.

     I’ve been competing in sports throughout my life, including over 20 years of Brazilian Jiu-Jitsu competition, and officiating is one of the ways I contribute to serving future generations of competitors while honoring the people who have officiated for my own competitive athletic experiences.

     I started officiating when I was sixteen, operating the scoreboard at high school basketball games, and I've since officiated: